Just a moment...

 Press 'Enter' after typing page number.

-Issues: Whether an appeal under Section 63 of the Karnataka Value Added Tax Act, 2003 lies against rejection of a rectification application filed in relation to an order passed in appeal under Section 62, in view of the deeming provision in Section 69.
+Issues: Whether an appeal under Section 63 of the Karnataka Value Added Tax Act, 2003 lies against rejection of an application for rectification of an appellate order, and whether the deeming fiction in Section 69(4) applies when rectification is refused.

-Final Conclusion: The revision petition failed because the Tribunal's view on non-maintainability was upheld, and the challenge to the rejection of the rectification application did not succeed.
+Final Conclusion: The revision petition failed, and the Tribunal's view on non-maintainability was sustained.